Antiochus Kantemir: Life

-Kantemir was born into a noble Moldavian family at Iaşi on 8 September 1708.
+Kantemir was born into a noble Moldavian family at Iași on 8 September 1708.
 His illiterate grandfather Constantin had been made voivode of Moldavia by the Ottomans in 1685 and was succeeded by his well-educated sons Antioch and Demetrius.
-Kantemir was the son of Demetrius by his wife, the Princess Kassandra Cantacuzene, who claimed descent from the Byzantine dynasty of the same name.
+Kantemir was the son of Demetrius by his wife, Princess Kassandra Cantacuzene, who claimed descent from the Byzantine dynasty of the same name.
 He spent much of his youth in Constantinople as a hostage to the Turks.
 He was then educated by his father and at the St Petersburg Academy before moving to the family estate near Dmitrovsk.

 He served as the Russian ambassador at London from 1731 to 1736, when he was relocated to Paris to serve as Russia's minister plenipotentiary to the Kingdom of France.
 There, he became a noted intellectual and a close friend of Montesquieu and Voltaire.
 Kantemir died a bachelor in Paris amid litigation concerning his illegitimate children.